Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Octisalate is a UV filter and skincare ingredient.
 Can cause fetal bleeding at high doses with a narrow safety margin.
-A salicylate based UV filter that can cause fetal bleeding at high doses.
-It has a narrow safety margin and is best avoided during pregnancy as a precaution.
+Octisalate is a UV filter flagged for caution because high dose exposure has been associated with fetal bleeding and a narrow safety margin.

 Found in 142 of 343 products (41%)